thomas-cong/CBraMod/README.md

     | 🔗&nbsp;<a href="#-citation">Citation</a>
 </p>

-🔥 NEWS: The paper of CBraMod has been accepted by ICLR 2025!
+🔥 NEWS: The paper "_CBraMod: A Criss-Cross Brain Foundation Model for EEG Decoding_" has been accepted by ICLR 2025!

 ## 🔍 About
 We propose **CBraMod**, a novel EEG foundation model, for EEG decoding on various clinical and BCI application.